bth-dipt-teaching/genai-policy/template.md

 > [!NOTE]
-> This is a template for course-level GenAI Policies.
+> This is a template for course-level GenAI policies in higher education.
+> Its approachs is to walk through each course activity from a student perspective, tie it to the relevant learning outcomes (and later professional, where applicable), and derive concrete "Dos" and "Dont's" for AI use.
+> The point of policies following this template is not to be enforceable by examiners, but to be actionable for students and the _start_ of a conversation between students and teachers, not the _end_ of it.
+>
 > Make sure to fill in the placeholders, and then alter, add, remove parts to make the policy fit your course.
+> Remove this callout block when you are done.
 >
 > This template is licensed under CC BY 4.0.
 If you reuse or adapt it, please acknowledge the source.
 > Suggested attribution: